DSamuelHodge/HR-RPPG-Swift/Research/Prototype_instructions.md

 **2. Import the Swift files**

-Drag and drop the `modified_SwiftUI.swift` and `rPPG.swift` files into the project navigator.
+Drag and drop the `rppg_SwiftUI.swift` and `rPPG.swift` files into the project navigator.
 Xcode will automatically add them to your project.

 **3. Create the Main View**